 Step 3: Receive a Follow-Up SAP Evaluation

-After you’ve completed step 2, you will meet with your SAP once more.
+After you’ve completed step 2 of the DOT return to duty process, you will meet with your SAP once more.
 During a face-to-face meeting, they will determine the success of your education or treatment.
 This can result in three outcomes.

 The first is that they will deem the treatment a success and you can go back to work right away.
 The second is that they will deem the treatment successful enough for you to return to work, but more classes or follow-up treatments will be necessary.
 The third is that they will deem the treatment unsuccessful and you will have to continue treatment without yet returning to work.